cournape/Bento/README.rst

     * Inspection of packages becomes easier for third parties, like OS vendors.
-    * No arbitrary code execution for simple packages, you only have to trust toydist code instead of setup.py (which can do anything that python can)
+    * No arbitrary code execution for simple packages, you only have to trust bento code instead of setup.py (which can do anything that python can)
-    * Although the current toydist implementation uses distutils to actually build the extensions, distutils becomes an implementation detail of the system, in the sense that another build system can be build on top of toydist.
+    * Although the current bento implementation uses distutils to actually build the extensions, distutils becomes an implementation detail of the system, in the sense that another build system can be build on top of bento.
 This gives a simple but powerful way forward for improving the situation of python packaging.

-Useful discussions which are related to toydist design:
+Useful discussions which are related to bento design:

     * BUILDS (never passed the design stage AFAIK): http://mail.python.org/pipermail/distutils-sig/2008-October/010343.html